5 GREAT INFOGRAPHIC AND DATA VISUALIZATION DESIGN TIPS

 A good data visualization looks great despite only a few colours.
 Colour differences can be achieved by working with shades.
 To give you an example: I have a green tone, then I add ten, 20 or 30 % of white or I add ten, 20 or 30 % of black.
 This gives me a wide selection of different green shades that all look very well together.
 This is how you show different colours within an infographic.
 In my opinion, there should be a maximum of five to eight colours in a data visualization.
 Very outstanding colours can be used for certain highlights or header bars to allow for an easy navigation for the reader.

 Sometimes, you have to make differences visible even though the differences are only tiny.
 An example can be seen here:

 This is again one of the infographics of the clickrepair study I mentioned earlier.
 This one is about the repurchase probability by device.
 The differences lie between 90 and 97 %.
-This graphic doesn’t really show the differences very well.
+This data visualization doesn’t really show the differences very well.

-The graphic above is the design that I delivered to the client in the end.
+The data visualization above is the design that I delivered to the client in the end.
 The focus lies on the area between 87 and 97 %.
 However, you must not simply shorten the bars as this would visually falsify the data.